ThalesGroup/CipherTrust_Application_Protection/web_services/java/protectappws/README.md

 ## More Information

-For more information on *WebService*, refer to the *CADP JCE WebService User Guide*.
+For more information on *WebService*, refer to the *CADP for JAVA WebService User Guide*.